Language

 Why Convert Binary to Octal?

-• Quick mental math — easier than hex for small numbers
+Easier than hex for small numbers and fast grouping.

-Group binary digits into sets of 3 (from right), then convert:
+Group the binary digits into sets of 3 from the right, then convert each group to its octal digit (0–7).

 How to Use